bcoleman-ixl/fetch/docs/readme.txt

 -------------------------------------------------------------------------------
 *                                                                             *
 *                                                                             *
-*                     Helios - Quick Reference Search                         *
+*                                   Fetch                                     *
 *                                                                             *
 *                                                                             *
 -------------------------------------------------------------------------------

-Helios stores a database of elements that can be quickly searched using a key word or phrase.
+Fetch stores a database of elements that can be quickly searched using a key word or phrase.
 The application shows, in real-time, the results of the search and allows users to copy the content for use in customer e-mails.
 As users copy content, the app learns what is used the most and displays